 A Bill to provide for a statutory definition of bullying at work; to make provision relating to bullying at work, including to enable claims relating to workplace bullying to be considered by an employment tribunal; to provide for a Respect at Work Code to set minimum standards for positive and respectful work environments; to give powers to the Equalities and Human Rights Commission to investigate workplaces and organisations where there is evidence of a culture of, or multiple incidents of, bullying and to take enforcement action; and for connected purposes.

-The bill is currently at the second reading in the House of Commons; if it progresses, it would move to the committee stage for detailed examination.
+The bill is currently at the second reading in the House of Commons.
+It has completed its first reading and has not yet reached the committee stage.

 Generated 21 February 2026